Apples rot in Kashmir orchards, as lockdown puts economy in tailspin

 Tourist numbers had begun improving between April and July this year, government data showed, only to drop off a cliff in August.
 Only 10,130 tourists came last month, compared with nearly 150,000 in July and more than 160,000 in June this year.

-In a one-storey house in Srinagar’s working-class Zoonimar neighbourhood, Abdul Hamid Shah sits beneath a window quietly embroidering a Kashmiri shawl.
+In a one-story house in Srinagar’s working-class Zoonimar neighborhood, Abdul Hamid Shah sits beneath a window quietly embroidering a Kashmiri shawl.
 Each shawl is at least three months’ work, and some take a whole year to complete.

 Shah is typically paid 35,000 Indian rupees ($490) per shawl, which he often gets in monthly instalments of around 10,000 rupees.
 Since August, his payments from a shawl trader he has worked with for a decade have shrunk.